Tower can be installed in various ways by choosing the best mode for your environment and making any necessary modifications to the inventory file.

 ./setup.sh with the appropriate parameters, Tower is installed on the appropriate machines as has been configured.
 Setup installs Tower from RPM or Deb packages using repositories hosted on ansible.com.

 Once setup is complete, use your web browser to access the Tower server and view the Tower login screen.
-Your Tower server is accessible from port 80 (http://tower.company.com/).
+Your Tower server is accessible from port 80 (http://tower.company.com/) but will redirect to port 443 so 443 needs to be available also.

 If the installation of Tower fails and you are a customer who has purchased a valid license for Ansible Tower, please contact Ansible via the Red Hat Customer portal at https://access.redhat.com/.